luxonis/luxonis-train/configs/README.md

 | timeout    | int \| None       | None          | Stop study after the given number of seconds.                                                                                                                                                                                                                                                                              |
 | params     | dict\[str, list\] | {}            | Which parameters to tune.
 The keys should be in the format `key1.key2.key3_<type>`.
 Type can be one of `[categorical, float, int, longuniform, uniform, subset]`.
 For more information about the types, visit [Optuna documentation](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html). |

 **Note**: "subset" sampling is currently only supported for augmentations.
-You can specify a set of augmentations defined in `trainer` to choose from and every run subset of random N augmentations will be active.
+You can specify a set of augmentations defined in `trainer` to choose from and every run subset of random N augmentations will be active (`is_active` parameter will be True for chosen ones and False for the rest in the set).

 Example of params for tuner block: